Central Fresno supermarket owner thinks graffiti on walls is linked to argument

 "At a time when we are supposed to be supporting our small businesses more than ever, it is extremely disappointing, extremely disheartening to see this kind of criminal element," Esparza said.

-Xiong says this isn't the first time the story experienced this kind of vandalism.
+Xiong says this isn't the first time the store experienced this kind of vandalism.
 It also happened four months ago.

 By Tuesday the graffiti was covered up by the city, but not forgotten by the supermarket's customers.